-Employers who are competing for talent intentionally seek out ways to increase employee retention and happiness.
-That’s meant a concrete financial benefit for part-time employees and interns: companies are now offering 401(k)s to these types of workers, which was much less common in decades past.
+Employers competing for talent intentionally may seek out ways to increase employee retention and happiness.
+That has led to some companies taking certain employee benefits that were traditionally reserved for full-time employees and extending them to part-time employees and interns.
+One major example of that is how more and more companies are now offering 401(k)s to these types of workers.

-This is great news, given that many interns and part-time employees make much less than their full-time counterparts because they are often students, juggling multiple part-time jobs, or may have family responsibilities that put them in a less secure financial position.
-Offering a 401(k) is a smart business decision for the employer, but also a thoughtful benefit to offer for employees’ long-term financial stability.
+This is great news, given that many interns and part-time employees may make less than their full-time counterparts.
+Offering a 401(k) is a smart business decision for the employer, but also a powerful benefit to offer employees better financial stability.

-However, it’s important to note that being legally classified as an employee is required in order for someone to receive 401(k) benefits.
-Non-employees (e.g., consultants, contractors, 1099 workers, etc.) cannot participate in a qualified plan such as a 401(k) or 403(b) because qualified plans are required by law to be for “the exclusive benefit of employees.”
-A fringe case: non-qualified plans (e.g., 457 plans), available to governmental and specific non-governmental employers, may include independent contractors.
+It’s important to note that being legally classified as an employee is required to receive 401(k) benefits.
+Generally, non-employees—including consultants, contractors, and 1099 workers—cannot participate in a qualified plan such as a 401(k) or 403(b) because eligibility rules state qualified plans are legally required to be for “the exclusive benefit of employees.”

-The information in this article will be helpful to companies with part-time, full-time, and interns who are W-2 employees, rather than companies who work only with 1099 consultants and freelancers who aren’t eligible for the qualified 401(k) plan.
+This article clarifies what will be helpful to companies with part-time, full-time, and interns who are W-2 employees, rather than companies who work only with 1099 consultants and freelancers who aren’t eligible for the qualified 401(k) plan.

 Get started with an affordable, full-service 401(k) plan.